What do you think is pain?

 The message the nerves should have sent...

 I breathed in and imagined a cool mist in my brain and as I breath out this moved down my spine and then towards my shoulder.
 It was surprising how the pain reduced.
 This confirmed to me that the initial feeling of my pain had been ramped up and was caused by central sensitisation.
+I now use this visualisation on wherever my pain happens to be at that moment.

 This works for me and I plan to repeat this for it to become more effective.
 I'm still a work in progress and developing better methods.
 This is one of many mind-body ideas.
 It is best you work out your own mind-body sessions to get the best results for you.